-- 1. The project's expenditures must be made following the Approved Project Budget specified by the Minnesota Historical Society in the Grant Agreement. - 2.
-Any project expense not explicitly approved in the budget will not be allowed without the Grants Office's advance approval. - 3.
-Work on the project is to be completed within the dates outlined in the Grant Agreement.
+- 1. Expenditures for the project must be made in accordance with the Approved Project Budget specified by the Minnesota Historical Society in the Grant Agreement. - 2.
+Any project expense not specifically approved in the budget will not be allowed without advance approval in writing by the Grants Office. - 3.
+Work on the project is to be completed within the dates set forth in the Grant Agreement.
 Work done outside the project period is not eligible for grant assistance.
 If a time extension becomes necessary, it should be requested at least thirty (30) days before the end of the grant period. - 4.
-A formal notice and bidding process must be conducted for any services and materials necessary to complete the project of \$20,000 and over; an informal, competitively based process that is scoped out in writing and offered to a minimum of 3 bidders must be conducted for any services and materials necessary to complete the project between \$10,000 and \$19,999; an informal, competitively based process to soliciting a minimum of 3 verbal quotes must be conducted for any services and materials necessary to complete the project between \$5,000 and \$9,99; or per Minn.
+Per Minn.
 Stat. §471.345, grantees that are municipalities as defined in Subd.
 1 must follow the law. - 5.
 Grantees must comply with Minn.
 Stat.
 Chap.
 177.41-44 regarding prevailing wage rates and contracts and corresponding Rules 5200.1000 to 5200.1120.